 Teaching Mindfulness

-Since 2020 I have also led a weekly online meditation group.
-There is more information about this group on the Online Community page.
+I have led a weekly online meditation group since March 2020.
+For more information, go to the Online Community page.

-I am a regular guest teacher at the Bellingham Insight Meditation Society and I have taught mindfulness meditation to veterans, faith-based groups, at universities & colleges, government agencies, and in community settings.
+I am a regular guest teacher at the Bellingham Insight Meditation Society and have taught at other Sanghas including the Eastside Insight Meditation Group, Mount Om Sangha in Leavenworth, WA, and the GBLTQI Sangha in Olympia, WA.
+In the fall of 2023, I co-taught a six-night residential retreat at the Cloud Mountain Retreat Center, WA with Ayya Santacitta.
+I have also taught mindfulness meditation to veterans, faith-based groups, at universities & colleges, government agencies, and in community settings.

-I am a regular guest teacher at the Bellingham Insight Meditation Society and I have taught mindfulness meditation to veterans, faith-based groups, at universities & colleges, government agencies, and in community settings.
+I am a regular guest teacher at the Bellingham Insight Meditation Society and have taught at other Sanghas including the Eastside Insight Meditation Group, Mount Om Sangha in Leavenworth, WA, and the GBLTQI Sangha in Olympia, WA.
+In the fall of 2023, I co-taught a six-night residential retreat at the Cloud Mountain Retreat Center, WA with Ayya Santacitta.
+I have also taught mindfulness meditation to veterans, faith-based groups, at universities & colleges, government agencies, and in community settings.

 Mentoring Mindfulness